 The family’s first commercial release under the Robinson Family label was the 1998 vintage.
 While the family produces a number of wines, typically their overall production is usually between 800 and 1,500 cases annually.
 Each wine is produced with no more than a maximum of 300 cases with several only a barrel or two.
 Their small production wines are typically only released to wine club members or sold on site.

 Their distribution is so tiny that the wines are primarily sold direct through visits, wine club memberships and online sales.
 They simply do not have enough wine to distribute on a large scale.
 The limited distribution they have is to places that the family likes to frequent locally including the nearby Soda Canyon Store and Cole’s Chop House and Allegria Restaurant in the city of Napa.
 Several of their wine club members are in the wine retail business and small amounts are sent to Texas and New Mexico.

-A visit is a bit like driving back in time; as one pulls off of the Silverado Trail, one quickly leaves the often congested traffic that has become so bad in the afternoons in recent years.
+A visit is a bit like driving back in time; as one pulls off of the Silverado Trail, one quickly leaves the often-congested traffic that has become so bad in the afternoons in recent years.
 Wandering east on a small road visitor with appointments pull into the winery and will be warmly greeted by one of the Robinson family members.
 Visits typically begin in the tasting room and refreshingly, are always hosted by a family member.
 The tasting room is intimate and features a tiny bar and a long table next to a window overlooking the vineyard to the south of their property.

 Tastings feature select current release wines; weather permitting guests will take a short walk up to the winery (one of the smaller physical wineries in all of Napa Valley) with a stop on a small lawn overlooking part of their property.
 On a clear warm day, with glass of wine in hand – this is a tasting experience that many to the valley for the first time imagine but perhaps don’t always find at some of the larger more visited Napa Valley based wineries.